Accessibility Statement

 The Japanese Bobtail cat is a pint-sized breed with pint-sized tails.
 Their tails are formed due to a harmless and natural genetic mutation, and they resemble that of a bunny tail: short and tufted.
 This breed was first recorded in Japan in the early 1600s when they were released into the streets to help maintain the rat population that was infiltrating silkworm farms.

 Japanese Bobtails are intelligent and love to learn new ways to interact with their humans.
-They are athletic and energetic, but prefer to wind down with their favorite humans each night, transitioning from running laps around the kitchen to being snuggly lap cats.
+While such a small cat breed, these kitties are athletic and energetic, but prefer to wind down with their favorite humans each night, transitioning from running laps around the kitchen to being snuggly lap cats.

 American Curl